udrs/AutoGeneral-for-LLM/README.md

 # AutoGeneral-for-LLM
-make a auto framework for LLM finetune dataset
+An auto Distillation framework for LvLM finetune dataset

-Daddy gonna make a great achivement in this work